PranavNagrecha/Salesforce-RAG/rag/development/locking-and-concurrency-strategies.md

 - **Lock-free design complexity**: The complexity of implementing lock-free patterns may not be justified for all scenarios.
 The decision requires evaluation based on concurrency levels and development resources.

 - **Deadlock prevention strategies**: Consistent lock ordering is effective but may not be feasible for all scenarios.
 The decision requires evaluation based on operation complexity and lock acquisition patterns.

+## Q&A

+### Q: What causes UNABLE_TO_LOCK_ROW errors?

+**A**: `UNABLE_TO_LOCK_ROW` errors occur when multiple transactions attempt to update the same record simultaneously.
+Salesforce uses row-level locking, and if a record is locked by another transaction, subsequent attempts to lock it will fail until the lock is released.

+### Q: How do I implement retry logic for row locking errors?

+**A**: Catch `DmlException` and check for `UNABLE_TO_LOCK_ROW` status code, implement retry loop with configurable maximum attempts (typically 3-5), use exponential backoff (e.g., 1s, 2s, 4s delays), and handle partial success scenarios.
+Use Queueable for retry operations to defer to separate transaction context.

+### Q: What is exponential backoff and why should I use it?

+**A**: **Exponential backoff** increases delay between retry attempts exponentially (1s, 2s, 4s, 8s).
+This reduces contention by allowing locks to clear, prevents retry storms, and improves success rates.
+It's more effective than fixed delays or immediate retries.

+### Q: How do I prevent deadlocks?

+**A**: Design operations to acquire locks in **consistent order** to prevent deadlocks.
+Always lock records in the same order (e.g., by ID), avoid circular lock dependencies, and implement deadlock detection and retry mechanisms.
+Consistent ordering prevents most deadlock scenarios.

+### Q: What is the difference between FOR UPDATE and FOR UPDATE NOWAIT?

+**A**: **FOR UPDATE** waits for the lock to be released before proceeding. **FOR UPDATE NOWAIT** fails immediately if the record is locked, enabling faster failure handling and retry logic.
+Use NOWAIT for read operations where waiting isn't necessary.

+### Q: When should I use Queueable for retry operations?

+**A**: Use Queueable for retries when you need to defer retry attempts to a separate transaction context, avoid additional governor limit consumption in the original transaction, or chain multiple retry attempts.
+Queueable provides better isolation and governor limit management.

+### Q: How do I handle partial success in bulk operations with locking errors?

+**A**: Use `Database.insert/update/delete` with `allOrNone=false` to allow partial success, implement idempotent operations to allow safe retries, track which records succeeded/failed, and retry only failed records.
+This enables graceful handling of partial failures.

+### Q: What are the performance implications of row locking?

+**A**: Row locking can cause contention and performance degradation under high concurrency.
+Minimize lock duration by performing expensive operations before acquiring locks, release locks as soon as possible, design for lock-free operations when possible, and monitor lock contention patterns to identify optimization opportunities.

+## Related Patterns

+- [Error Handling and Logging](error-handling-and-logging.md) - Error handling patterns for locking errors
+- [Asynchronous Apex Patterns](asynchronous-apex-patterns.md) - Queueable patterns for retry operations
+- [Governor Limits and Optimization](governor-limits-and-optimization.md) - Resource management and limit handling
+- [Large Data Loads](large-data-loads.md) - Concurrency patterns for bulk operations
+- [Integration Patterns](../integrations/etl-vs-api-vs-events.md) - Concurrency in integration scenarios